 A guitar string that plays well under these conditions typically has a heavier gauge.
 Heavy gauge strings are stiffer than their lighter counterparts, allowing them to retain tension even in drop tunings.
 This keeps them from buzzing, and allows them to retain clarity.

-Not only are heavier gauge strings better able to retain tension in drop tunings, they are also much harder wearing.
-Metal being a fairly aggressive genre requires fast and heavy playing.
+Not only are heavier gauge strings better able to retain tension in drop tunings, they are also much harder-wearing.
+Metal being a fairly aggressive genre, it requires fast and heavy playing.
 Light gauge strings are certainly more comfortable and tactile, but they are significantly more prone to breakage under these playing conditions.

-An alloy is a mixture of metals that has been blended to achieve certain properties.
+An alloy is a mixture of metals that’s been blended to achieve certain properties.
 Guitar string manufacturers often experiment with different alloy ratios to customize various elements of their strings, including lifespan, tone, and comfort.

-Don’t confuse nickel with nickel plated, though.
-Nickel plated string wraps use other metals, and by process of electrolysis, coat them with a thin layer of nickel.
-At first they offer a similar tonal profile to pure nickel, but the coating wears away with use, leading to inconsistent sound and dead strings.
+Don’t confuse nickel with nickel-plated, though.
+Nickel-plated string wraps use other metals, and by process of electrolysis, coat them with a thin layer of nickel.
+They initially offer a similar tonal profile to pure nickel, but the coating wears away with use, leading to inconsistent sound and dead strings.

-Some manufacturers, like Ernie Ball, have had success using experimental alloys like cobalt in their strings.
-Cobalt offers even more clarity than nickel, which prevents muddiness, they tend to last longer, and feel extremely smooth, giving many of the benefits of a coated string, without the drawbacks of polymer coating.
+Some manufacturers like Ernie Ball have had success using experimental alloys like cobalt in their strings.
+Cobalt offers even more clarity than nickel, which prevents muddiness.
+They also tend to last longer and feel extremely smooth, giving many of the benefits of a coated string, without the drawbacks of polymer coating.

 Coated strings absolutely have their place in the metal genres.
 Polymer coating helps to improve string longevity in several ways, which can allow for more aggressive playing.
-First, as the coating slows down the corrosion process, strings are less likely to break unexpectedly due to premature ageing.
-Secondly, the coating allows picks to better glide over the surface of the strings, this has a lubricant effect, which reduces wear and also reduces the chances of breaking strings due to heavy strumming.
+First, as the coating slows down the corrosion process, strings are less likely to break unexpectedly due to premature aging.
+Secondly, the coating allows picks to better glide over the surface of the strings.
+This has a lubricating effect, which reduces wear and your odds of breaking strings due to heavy strumming.

 Coated strings also allow for faster repositioning around the fretboard.
 Metal is typically played at fast tempos, so any help you can get to improve the pace of transitions is usually welcomed.

-Of course, not everybody likes the slick feeling of coated strings.
+Of course, not everyone likes the slick feeling of coated strings.
 The tradeoff for the speed on the fingerboard can often be misplaced fingers caused by simply overshooting the mark.
 String coating often has a profound effect on tone, too.
-Modern coatings are getting much thinner, and less noticeable, but if you demand maximum clarity and bell-like tones, you’re better off with uncoated strings.
+Modern coatings are getting much thinner and less noticeable, but if you demand maximum clarity and bell-like tones, you’re better off with uncoated strings.